tianshengs/Camera_Calibration_MobileLighting2019/README.md

 This ensures the efficient acquisition of enough depth data, which is required for a successful computation of the scene depth maps.
 Following this procedure leads to robust and reliable rotation and translation matrices, which are thereby the output of extrinsic calibration.
 * Take about 20 pictures of the calibration patterns from the two stereo viewpoints.
 It is a good rule of thumb for an accurate calibration pipeline.
+* Picking camera positions for Stereo Calibration is also important.
+For Stereo rectification, it is good to keep the two positions apart by no more than two times the distance between human's two eyes.

 The program plugs these resulting extrinsics into OpenCV's [stereoRectify function](https://docs.opencv.org/3.2.0/d9/d0c/group__calib3d.html#ga617b1685d4059c6040827800e72ad2b6), which calculates the necessary rectification transformations and projection matrices